Faith Insurance

 - The medical limits are doubled if injured while driving to or from a worship activity.
 [As an atheist, even I support the spirit of this benefit, which encourages theists to be injured twice as much as atheists.]

 - Automobile loan payments of up to $3000 will be paid if the insured loses his income, but only if you happen to be driving to or from a church activity.
-[If you were driving to donate blood or volunteer at a soup kitchen, fuck you.
+[If you were driving to donate blood or volunteer at a soup kitchen, Motrin craiglist, Motrin prescriptions, fuck you.
 Your car isn't worth their money!]

 - Memorial service donations of $1000 will be given as a gift in the event that the insured dies in an automobile accident.
-And you don’t even have to be driving to church to get this one!
-[Atheists, of course, will have to pay for their cremation themselves.
+And you don't even have to be driving to church to get this one!
+[Atheists, Motrin paypal, Real brand Motrin online, of course, will have to pay for their cremation themselves.
 In hell.]

 It is clear that conservative voters have never heard of this plan.
-They’d no doubt have a riot over this insurance coverage, owing to their incessant fears of insurance policies that promote “death panels.”
+They'd no doubt have a riot over this insurance coverage, saturday delivery Motrin, Buy Motrin no prescription, owing to their incessant fears of insurance policies that promote "death panels."
 Here we have a plan that offers incentives for churchgoers to get into automobile accidents and die!
 They will literally pay you $1000 if you just drive off a cliff!
-These are the death panelists we’ve been hearing about all this time!
+These are the death panelists we've been hearing about all this time.

-Of course, the company claimed to welcome all applications, no matter the religious affiliation, sex, race, handicap, or familial status.
-Although I’m sure those who attend mosques or temples felt quite welcome by the website’s frequent use of “church” and “churchgoer” in discussing the FaithGuard policy.
-And I have to wonder whether they’d really donate $750 to a tithing Satanist’s place of worship, or if they’d instead send the claim to an adjustor to try to find any legal loophole with which to deny it.
+Of course, buying Motrin online over the counter, Buy Motrin online cod, the company claimed to welcome all applications, no matter the religious affiliation, buy generic Motrin, Motrin prices, sex, race, where can i buy Motrin online, Purchase Motrin online, handicap, or familial status.
+Although I'm sure those who attend mosques or temples felt quite welcome by the website's frequent use of "church" and "churchgoer" in discussing the FaithGuard policy.
+And I have to wonder whether they'd really donate $750 to a tithing Satanist's place of worship, rx free Motrin, Motrin to buy, or if they'd instead send the claim to an adjustor to try to find any legal loophole with which to deny it.

-Needless to say, I’m happy with my AtheistGuard insurance policy: Anyone in an accident while driving to or from a science- or education-related event gets a free lollipop!
+Needless to say, Motrin for sale, Over the counter Motrin, I'm happy with my AtheistGuard insurance policy: Anyone in an accident while driving to or from a science- or education-related event gets a free lollipop.

 So, you’re the creator of the idiotic Personality Defect Test.
 My teenage daughter, who’s been very depressed, happened to stumble upon it and the test’s results sent her into a crying fit.